UNIST-LOFT/SimAPR/README.md

 Also, we prepared various scripts in [experiments](./experiments/) directory to help you to run SimAPR easily.

 ### This repository contains all necessary that others can extend it
-This repository contains every implementations used in SimAPR.
+This repository contains every implementation used in SimAPR.

 First, we modified 6 APR tools to generate patch space.
 They are in [TBar](./TBar), [Avatar](./Avatar), [kPar](./kPar), [Fixminer](./Fixminer), [AlphaRepair](./AlphaRepair) and [Recoder](./Recoder) directories.